Angel-Guzman/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    Adaptive layout is good for a quick sites used for specific devices, while Responsive can take longer but be used a cross thousands of devices.
+The problem with adaptive is that widths for the layout of the site are hardcoded at each media queries, and units are responsive in a Responsive design so it's much easier to layout.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile first you code and design the site for mobile devices first, then scale up to tablet, desktop.
+Desktop first you code and design for desktops first, then scale down to tablet, and mobile devices.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    Since the default font size of browsers is 16px we use font-size: 62.5%; in order to set it to 10px so it's much easier to deal with decimals when using rems (or other responsive units) to change the font size.

 4. How would you describe preprocessing to someone new to CSS?

+    Pre-processing is about learning a few extra steps to take a way a bunch of extra, repeated, unecessary steps when implementing LESS.
+Then LESS gets compiled into CSS without you having to do the extra work.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    My favorite concept are definitely mixins and escapes, since it allows you to keep your code DRY.
+Although I do have to admit, I have to keep my code commented when nesting in LESS because I find myself getting lost in curly bracket land.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.